Director: Ezra Stone

 Production #: 9526

-Niolani (Francine York)—man-hating, sadistic leader of a female warrior race—forces Will, Major West, and Professor Robinson to erect a giant arch for the colonists of Condor.
-Meanwhile, Dr. Smith ingratiates himself with Niolani and earns a position of authority as a result.
+Niolani (Francine York)—the man-hating, sadistic leader of a female warrior race—forces Will, Major West, and Professor Robinson to erect a giant arch for the colonists of Condor.
+Meanwhile, Dr. Smith earns a position of authority by ingratiating himself with Niolani.

-By brutalizing and humiliating the male members of the Robinson family, Niolani (an otherwise one-dimensional antagonist) will surely elicit contempt from the audience—a reaction that no other Lost in Space character, with the possible exception of Dr. Smith from early season one, manages to evoke so effectively.
+By brutalizing and humiliating the male members of the Robinson family, Niolani will evoke contempt from the audience—a reaction that no other Lost in Space character, with the possible exception of Dr. Smith from the early episodes of season one, manages to achieve.
 Viewers will thus have no difficulty rooting for Niolani’s downfall, the workings of which are set in motion when Will—hoping to free his father and Major West from the cruel, tyrannical reign of Dr. Smith and Niolani—hides an explosive device in the Purification Arch, thereby proving his ingenuity once again.

 Having been elevated to an honorable status by Niolani, Penny behaves arrogantly toward her own brother.
-In addition to being thoroughly uncharacteristic, Penny’s abusive treatment of an enslaved family member will likely offend those who admire the Robinson girl for her sweet, innocent personality.
+In addition to being highly uncharacteristic, Penny’s obnoxious treatment of an enslaved family member will likely annoy those of a sensitive nature.

-At one point, Maureen indicates that when men and women set aside petty competition and decide to complement each other instead, the outcome can be quite rewarding—a worthwhile critique of feminism, but one that writer Peter Packer never develops beyond a surface level.
+At one point, Maureen indicates that when men and women set aside petty competition and decide to complement each other, the outcome can be quite rewarding—a worthwhile, albeit surface-level, critique of feminism.

 Overall Quality: 5/10